cityofaustin/Residential-Permitting/_content/projects/Interior-Remodel/define.md

 #### Make sure you can get a permit

 If your property currently has an [open or expired permit](/resources/can-i-get-a-permit/), you may not be able to get a new permit right away.
-Also, if you are expanding your footprint, and &nbsp;you have reached the maximum amount of impervious coverage, you may also be unable to get a permit at that moment.
+Also, if you are expanding your footprint, and  you have reached the maximum amount of impervious coverage, you may also be unable to get a permit at that moment.
 Instead, you will need to reconsider your project’s design.

 ##### Trees